glouppe/info8006-introduction-to-ai/lecture10.md

 ## Deep Speech 2

 - Recurrent neural network with
-    - one one more convolutional input layers,
+    - one or more convolutional input layers,
     - followed by multiple recurrent layers,
     - and one fully connected layer before a softmax layer.
 - Total of 35M parameters.